mitre/fieldmanual/sphinx-docs/Lateral-Movement-Guide.md

 This capability relies on the `origin_link_id` field to be populated within the agent profile upon first check-in and is currently implemented for the default agent, Sandcat.
-For more information about the `#{origin_link_id}` global variable, see the explanation of **Command** in the [What is an Ability?](Learning-the-terminology.md#abilities-and-adversaries) section of the Learning the Terminology guide.
+For more information about the `#{origin_link_id}` global variable, see the explanation of **Command** in the [Abilities](Basic-Usage.md#abilities) section of the Basic Usage guide.
 For more information about how lateral movement tracking is implemented in agents to be used with CALDERA, see the [Lateral Movement Tracking](How-to-Build-Agents.md#lateral-movement-tracking) section of the How to Build Agents guide.